tanner02/drc-sim-client/readme.md

 # Requirements

-The server backend, [DRC Sim Server], is required.It handles the pairing and communication with the Wii U then creates a server for the client.
+The server backend, [DRC Sim Server], is required.
+It handles the pairing and communication with the Wii U then creates a server for the client.

 # Releases